-Deleted: and collaborate with other organizations to advocate against the development of all has actively supported the autonomous Divest McGill campaign^[16] through funding, outreach assistance, space booking, and assistance as needed from the Campaigns Coordinators and VP External.
-This support of the campaign shall continue until the goal of the divestment of the endowment from companies that aid in the extraction or distribution of fossil fuel in a manner not commensurable with 80% of reserves remaining in the ground is achieved.
+7.2.1 Fossil Fuel Divestment Fossil fuel divestment has been the most visible tactic towards the goals of climate justice supported by SSMU prior to the installation of this policy.
+SSMU divested its funds from fossil fuels in 2013, and has actively supported the autonomous Divest McGill campaign[16] through funding, outreach assistance, space booking, and assistance as needed from the Campaigns Coordinators and VP External.
 SSMU shall also assist as needed to coordinate national initiatives between campus divestment campaigns.